 The Madonna di Loreto hangs in a church just two blocks from Piazza Navona, and I pass that church, Basilica di Sant’Agostino, at least once a week.
 The church is nondescript from the outside, and as the author says, beggars always line the steps (as they do in many churches in Rome).
 I’ve never had much interest in going into the church until yesterday morning.

 When the light went out, I left the Madonna di Loreto to wander about the church.
-I was surprised to find such a beautiful church.
+I was surprised to find it so beautiful.
 I especially loved the ceiling, which was painted a glorious sunset blue.

 After 30 minutes or so, I made my way back to the front door.
 A sign near the door said something like, “Inside see Caravaggio’s Madonna di Loreto and Raphael’s Isaiah.”
 What?
 This church has a Raphael, too?
 Back in I trooped to find the Raphael fresco.
 I couldn’t find it.
 I went back to the front door to look at the picture of it, and I tried again to find it.
 This happened three or four times, and I finally spotted The Prophet Isaiah high up on a pillar in the center of the church.
 It was worth the effort!